-What is a Sales Pipeline?
+- What Is a Sales Pipeline?

 Let's take a closer look at each of these stages:

-Benefits of a Sales Pipeline
+The Benefits of a Defined Sales Process and Funnel

 - More streamlined sales